 Your SLP and medical team may change your exercises as they watch your progress over time.
 You may have bedside swallowing exams.
 And you may have imaging tests, such as a fiberoptic evaluation of swallowing (FEES) test.
 It may take a few weeks to notice an improvement in your swallowing.

 As your ability to swallow improves, your risk of aspiration will decrease.
 Your SLP may be able to change your diet and allow you to eat certain types of food again.
 This can improve your nutrition, your overall health, and your quality of life.
 You may still have problems with swallowing even after practicing these exercises regularly.
 Your SLP will tell you what kind of progress to expect.

 Continue to practice all of your swallowing exercises as prescribed by your SLP.
-You will benefit most from following the therapy exactly as prescribed.
-Your progress may be less if you skip practice sessions.
+If you skip practice sessions, your progress will slow.
 Work closely with all the members of your healthcare team.
 This will help your chance of having a good outcome.

 Before you agree to the test or the procedure make sure you know:

 - The name of the test or procedure

 - The reason you are having the test or procedure

 - What results to expect and what they mean